-- repurchase and resale agreements; and - certain receivables from customers and counterparties, consisting of certain margin loans.
+- · repurchase and resale agreements; and - certain receivables from customers and counterparties, consisting of certain margin loans.

-These financial assets and financial liabilities at fair value are generally valued based on discounted cash flow techniques, which incorporate inputs with reasonable levels of price transparency, and are currently classified as level 2 because the inputs are observable.
+These financial assets and financial liabilities at fair value are generally valued based on discounted cash flow techniques, which incorporate inputs with reasonable levels of price transparency, and are generally classified as level 2 because the inputs are observable.
 Valuation adjustments may be made for liquidity and for counterparty and the firm's credit quality.

 Resale and Repurchase Agreements.
 The significant inputs to the valuation of resale and repurchase agreements are funding spreads, the amount and timing of expected future cash flows and interest rates.
+As of June 2014 there were no level 3 resale and repurchase agreements.
 See Note 8 for further information about collateralized agreements.